American Airlines: Headquarters

 American Airlines is headquartered across several buildings in Fort Worth, Texas that it calls the "Robert L. Crandall Campus" in honor of former president and CEO Robert Crandall.
-The 1700000 sqft, five-building office complex called was designed by Pelli Clarke Pelli Architects.
+The 1700000 sqft, five-building office complex was designed by Pelli Clarke Pelli Architects.
 The campus is located on 300 acres, adjacent to Dallas/Fort Worth International Airport, American's fortress hub.

 Before it was headquartered in Texas, American Airlines was headquartered at 633 Third Avenue in the Murray Hill area of Midtown Manhattan, New York City.
 In 1979, American moved its headquarters to a site at Dallas/Fort Worth International Airport, which affected up to 1,300 jobs.
 Mayor of New York City Ed Koch described the move as a "betrayal" of New York City.
 American moved to two leased office buildings in Grand Prairie, Texas.
 On January 17, 1983, the airline finished moving into a $150 million ($ when adjusted for inflation), 550000 sqft facility in Fort Worth; $147 million (about $ when adjusted for inflation) in Dallas/Fort Worth International Airport bonds financed the headquarters.
 The airline began leasing the facility from the airport, which owns the facility.
 Following the merger of US Airways and American Airlines, the new company consolidated its corporate headquarters in Fort Worth, abandoning the US Airways headquarters in Phoenix, AZ.

 As of 2015, American Airlines is the corporation with the most significant presence in Fort Worth.

 In 2015, American announced it would build a new headquarters in Fort Worth.
 Groundbreaking began in the spring of 2016, and occupancy was completed in September 2019.
 The airline plans to house 5,000 new workers in the building.

 It will be located on a 41 acre property adjacent to the airline's flight academy and conference and training center, west of Texas State Highway 360, 2 mi west from the current headquarters.
 The airline will lease 300 acre from Dallas–Fort Worth International Airport, and this area will include the headquarters.
 Construction of the new headquarters began after the demolition of the Sabre facility, previously on the site.

 The airline considered developing a new headquarters in Irving, Texas, on the old Texas Stadium site, before deciding to keep the headquarters in Fort Worth.